No, apple cores and seeds are not safe for dogs. While dogs can eat just about anything you feed them, they shouldn’t eat apple cores and seeds.

 How Many Apples Can A Dog Eat?

-Important: While your dog needs to consume over a thousand apple sees to get poisoned, it’s worth noting the slightest dose of cyanide is lethal.
+Important: While your dog needs to consume large amounts of apples (over a thousand) to get poisoned, it’s worth noting the slightest dose of cyanide is lethal.
 According to the ATSDR, cyanide can cause heart and brain damage.
 It can also cause effects like coma and death.

 Effects Of Cyanide Poisoning In Dogs